NervanaSystems/he-transformer/examples/MNIST/Cryptonets-Relu/README.md

 This example demonstrates a simple CNN, which achieves ~98% on MNIST.
 The architecture uses MaxPool and ReLU activations.

-Since it is impossible to perform ReLU using homomorphic encryption, this model will only run when `NGRAPH_ENABLE_CLIENT=1`.
+Since it is not possible to date to perform ReLU using the CKKS homomorphic encryption, this model will only run with the help of a client.
 The client will send encrypted data to the server.
 To perform the ReLU/Maxpool layer, the encrypted data is sent to the client, which decrypts, performs the ReLU/Maxpool, re-encrypts and sends the post-ReLU/Maxpool ciphertexts back to the server.

-***Note***: the client is an experimental feature and currently uses a large amount of memory.
-For a better experience, see the `Debugging` section below.

 This example depends on the [**Intel® nGraph™ Compiler and runtime engine for TensorFlow**](https://github.com/tensorflow/ngraph-bridge).
 Make sure the python environment with ngraph-tf bridge is active, i.e. run `source $HE_TRANSFORMER/build/external/venv-tf-py3/bin/activate`.
 Also ensure the `pyhe_client` wheel has been installed (see `python` folder for instructions).